canonical/maas/docs/maascli.rst

    Releases the node given by *<system_id>*

 :samp:`start <system_id>`

    Powers up the node identified by *<system_id>* (where MAAS has information for power management for this node).

 :samp:`stop <system_id>`

    Powers off the node identified by *<system_id>* (where MAAS has information for power management for this node).

 :samp:`delete <system_id>`

    Removes the given node from the MAAS database.

 :samp:`read <system_id>`

    Returns all the current known information about the node specified by *<system_id>*

 :samp:`update <system_id> [parameters...]`

    Used to change or set specific values for the node.
 The valid parameters are listed below::

       hostname=<value>
            The new hostname for this node.

       architecture=<value>
            Sets the architecture type, where <value>
            is a string containing a valid architecture type, e.g. "i386/generic"

       distro_series=<value>
-           Sets the distro series of Ubuntu to use (e.g. "precise").
+           Sets the series of Ubuntu to use.

       power_type=<value>
-           Apply the given dotted decimal value as the broadcast IP address for this subnet.
+           Sets the type of power management used on the node, e.g. "ipmi" or "virsh".

       power_parameters_{param1}... =<value>
            Set the given power parameters.
 Note that the valid options for these depend on the power type chosen.

       power_parameters_skip_check 'true' | 'false'
            Whether to sanity check the supplied parameters against this node's declared power type.
 The default is 'false'.

 .. _cli-power: